ricea/compressstream-explainer/README.md

 There are a number of possible future expansions which may increase the utility of the API:

-* Other compression algorithms, including "deflate".
+* Other compression algorithms, including "brotli".
 * Implementing new compression algorithms in JavaScript or WASM.
 * Options for algorithms, such as setting the compression level.
 * "Low-latency" mode, where compressed data is flushed at the end of each